rschm007/Tech_Blog/README.md

 * [License](#license)

 # Installation

-Add a .env file to the root of the project.

 Clone the repo, navigate to the root folder, and add a .env file to the root.